theGBguy/theGBguy/README.md

 ### Hi there, I am Chiranjeevi Pandey 👋

-### I'm a Software Developer with deep interest in mobile app development 📱 and Technology Lover 😘
+### I'm a Software Engineer with immense interest in Mobile App Development 📱 and a Technology Lover 😘

 📫 How to reach me: chiran604@gmail.com